fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

 ---
 layout: post
-title: Video submissions Wanted - Breathing as the Biosphere
+title: Video submissions wanted - Breathing as the Biosphere Project
 excerpt: Rosa Lewis, as part of her project, is creating a video mandala by collating clips of people, in locations around the world, connecting with nature in contemplative ways.
 categories: news
 ---